marrub--/doomCW/README.md

 		  (If you don't have a git client, just click Download ZIP)

-	2	: Edit the makepk7 batch file to point to 7zip and run it
+	2	: Edit the makepk7 batch file to point to 7zip and run it 3	: If you don't have 7zip, just drag the pk7 folder onto gzdoom/zdoom.exe